adaltas/node-nikita/docs/content/about/contribute.md

 ### Reporting New Issues

 The best way to get your bug fixed is to provide a reduced test case.
-You can get inspiration from our current [test suite](https://github.com/adaltas/node-nikita/tree/master/test).
-Some test require a specific environment which is provided through [docker environments](https://github.com/adaltas/node-nikita/tree/master/docker).
+You can get inspiration from our current [tests' suite](https://github.com/adaltas/node-nikita/tree/master/packages/core/test).
+Note, tests are filtered by tags and some tests require a specific environment which is provided through [Docker or LXD environments](https://github.com/adaltas/node-nikita/tree/master/packages/tools/env).